 We offer an initial fixed fee consultation by appointment to take your initial instructions, consider the various immigration options with you and give preliminary advice.

-The cost of this initial fixed fee appointment starts at £75 and you have the choice of meeting IN PERSON at our office or ONLINE via Google Hangouts, Skype or even telephone (by request).
+The cost of this initial fixed fee appointment starts at £75 and you have the choice of meeting IN PERSON at our office or ONLINE via Google Hangouts, Zoom or even telephone (by request).

 Although much of our work is agreed on a fixed fee basis, there will be times where this would not be appropriate.
 Our hourly rate for carrying out immigration law work is £350 per hour(plus VAT).